A comparison between copula-based, mixed model, and estimating equation methods for regression of bivariate correlated data: Introduction

 This means both the shape of the distribution being modeled and the parameter estimates from the GLMM are distorted by the random effect, and as the parameters are based on the conditional expectation this makes interpretation problematic.
 This issue of parameter interpretation exists across all popular non-identity link functions\citep{gory_class_2021}.

 Many solutions have been proposed to the problem of providing better marginal interpretability for GLMMs.
 These solutions include: specifying the models for marginal interpretation, termed marginalized multi-level models, by incorporating an additional adjustment term in the linear predictor for each observation\citep{gory_class_2021,heagerty_marginalized_2000,mills_marginally_2002}; the use of bridging distributions such that the integral of the predictor $h(\eta+b)$ with respect to the bridging distribution provides marginal parameters \citep{wang_matching_2003}; and selecting a random effect distribution which is conjugate to the outcome distribution which can provide closed form solutions to estimates for marginal joint distributions and marginal parameters for many exponential family distributions\citep{molenberghs_family_2010}.
-A helpful overview of the relationship between marginal, bridging and conjugate solutions is provided by Kenward and Molenberghs\citep{kenward_taxonomy_2016} and Molenberghs et al.\citep{molenberghs_connections_2013}.
+Helpful overviews of the relationship between marginal, bridging and conjugate solutions are provided by Kenward and Molenberghs\citep{kenward_taxonomy_2016} and Molenberghs et al.\citep{molenberghs_connections_2013}.
 These methods generally introduce additional restrictions to analysis, for example restricting to only exponential family distributional forms, and complexity to the construction and estimation of the model, largely due to the need for integration over often complex random effect components and the adjustments to the model structure to account for them.

-Often in practice the simplifying assumption that $\E(Y_t|b_i)=\E(Y_t)$ is used and inference is made directly based on the results from standard packages which provide conditional results, generally assuming $b_i=0$.
+In practice, these adjustment methods are rarely applied; rather, the simplifying assumption that $\E(Y_t|b_i)=\E(Y_t)$ is used, generally without clarification, and inference is based on the results from standard packages which provide conditional results.
+For this reason, in this paper we analyze the results of a standard GLMM implemented by common packages without the major adjustments set out above.
+To highlight this point of how commonly GLMMs are used without adjustment, we performed a non-comprehensive review of recent papers utilizing GLMMs in the life sciences.
+We use the search term "generalized linear mixed models" in PubMed and review the 20 most recent papers of 252 published in 2024, resulting in papers with create dates from October 26 to November 21, 2024.
+Our interest is in the total volume and breadth of the articles, which is significant, the complexity of the structure used, and whether complex adjustments are made to account for the difference between marginal and conditional results.